 Audiology and ENT is the study of hearing and balance disorders.
-The tests are carried out by an Audiologist who will assess if there is any loss of hearing.
+The tests are carried out by an Audiologist or Clinical Scientist who will assess if there is any loss of hearing.
+InHealth offers hearing testing for both paediatric and adult patients across the country.

-As well as providing audiology services in hospitals around the UK, InHealth also operate Hearing Care Centres on the high street, with centres across the UK including Derby City Centre, Peterborough, etc. Please search under Locate a centre to find your nearest Hearing Care centre.
+As well as providing NHS services in hospitals around the UK, InHealth also operate Hearing Care Centres on the high street, with centres across the UK including Derby City Centre, Peterborough, etc. Please search under Locate a centre to find your nearest NHS Site or Hearing Care centre to find out which services they offer.

 If you would like help with your hearing aids please view the videos at the bottom of this page.
 These short clips can help with learning how to turn your hearing aids on and off, inserting your aid(s), replacing batteries and general care and maintenance.
 You can also refer to your manufacturer's guide which would have been given to you with your hearing aids at first fitting.

-If you require assistance with language interpretation or would like to be escorted by a friend, relative or carer, please advise the Patient Referral Centre so that the clinic staff are ready for you.
+If you or your child require assistance with language interpretation or would like to be escorted by a friend, relative or carer, please advise the Patient Referral Centre so that the clinic staff are ready for you.
 The Patient Referral Centre can be contacted on 0333 202 0298.

-Before your appointment, it is vital that you have your ears checked for any wax problems at your GP clinic.
-If your ears are blocked with wax when you arrive for testing, your appointment may be cancelled and you will be referred back to your GP.
+Before the appointment, it is vital that you or your child have your ears checked for any wax problems at your GP clinic.
+If ears are blocked with wax when you/your child arrive for testing, the appointment may be cancelled and you will be referred back to your GP.
 This is because wax may prevent a proper examination of your ears and will adversely affect the hearing test.

 Please arrive 15 minutes before your appointment time; if you are late we may not be able to carry out your test.
 If you need to bring young children with you, please also bring a carer to supervise them whilst you are being seen by the audiologist.

 If the clinic is a mobile unit it will have a lift, in case you cannot use stairs.
-At the clinic you will see a specialist called an audiologist for your hearing test.
-All assessments carried out during your appointment will take approximately 45 minutes.
+At the clinic you will see a specialist called an Audiologist or Clinical Scientist for your hearing test.
+All assessments carried out during your appointment will take between 30 minutes and one hour.

-The audiologist will conduct an initial assessment before testing your hearing, by asking questions about your medical history, using an instrument called an otoscope to look at your ear canal and membrane, and conducting a questionnaire to see if you'll benefit from a hearing aid.
+The audiologist will conduct an initial assessment before testing your hearing, by asking questions about your medical history, using an instrument called an otoscope to look at your ear canal and at the ear drum and, if you are an adult patient, conducting a questionnaire to see if you will benefit from a hearing aid.

 The hearing test called audiometry will last about 20 minutes.
 The audiologist will conduct several different tests, to check the condition of your hearing.